 Barb designed and constructed one-of-a-kind garments using her labefl Barb Originals and sold them at art shows for almost 25 years, alongside her antique linens, buttons and trimmings.
 After years of hearing customer requests for patterns and instructions for these very wearable items, she decided to accommodate them.
 Today Barb travels the U.S. sharing her expertise in using vintage linens, buttons, hankies, trimmings and more to create stylish, flattering and easy-to-make clothing and accessories.
 She holds a bachelors degree in education and a masters degree in administration and counseling, and has also attended classes at FIT in New York.
 Her articles have appeared in Threads, Sew Beautiful and her company’s newsletter. www.barboriginals.com

 Tammie grew up in Canfield, Ohio and moved to Florida in 1973 with her family.
 In 1975, the family moved to Put-In-Bay, Ohio.
 While living on the island, Tammie did quite a bit of quilting and sewing and enjoyed doing many different crafts.
 Tammie's love of beading started around 2000 when she and her husband were living at the Dry Tortugas National Park.
 They were lucky to have a woman there that shared her talent and her beads with the staff, and Tammie has been in love with beads ever since.
 As she moved on to The Great Smoky Mountain National Park in Tennessee and then on to Lake Roosevelt in the state of Washington, Tammie took many classes and tried many forms of beading.
 In 2010 Tammie's husband retired from the National Park Service and they moved back home to Ohio.
 Tammie has two beautiful granddaughters that she enjoys as often as she can.

 , where she focuses on sewing and quilting education.
 In 2007, Cristy and Sharon co-authored “Piece-By-Piece: Machine Applique”, which features many of Cristy’s original designs.
 Cristy has spent her lifetime learning about all aspects of sewing and quilting from her amazing mother.
 Cristy is passing on Sharon’s legacy of techniques through teaching local, regional and national quilting classes.
-Cristy also shares her own tutorials, and time saving techniques, on her blog. www.purpledaisiesquilting.com
+Cristy also shares her own tutorials, and time saving techniques, on her blog www.sewmuchlikemom.com

 San Diego, CA

 Lorraine is a specialist in sewing, fitting and pattern alteration for Conselle Institute of Image Management.
-She has a degree in Clothing and Textiles and has been a university instructor.
+With a degree in Clothing and Textiles she has been a university instructor.
 Teaching pattern alteration and fit is her favorite thing to do.
-She is the creator of the Two Easy Measuring tape set which makes it easy to get accurate body measurements when you follow the instructions in her “Measuring Made Easy” booklet.
-She has also written for Sew News Magazine.
-With 30 plus years of experience as a custom dressmaker/tailor and teacher, she has a wealth of knowledge to share with you about sewing and fit.
+She has done this at international sewing shows for many years.
+Her Two Easy Measuring tape set has been an aid for achieving good fit for fashion sewers throughout the world.
+With 40 years experience as a custom dressmaker/tailor/teacher, she has a wealth of knowledge to share with you about sewing and fit. www.conselle.com

 Baby Lock Educator